GeekerHWH/GeekerHWH.github.io/content/en/blogs/dialog.md

    Common Options
        Most of the common options are reset before processing each widget.

-       --ascii-lines
-              Rather than draw graphics lines around boxes, draw ASCII “+” and “-” in the same place.
-See also “--no-lines”.

        --aspect ratio
               This gives you some control over the box dimensions  when  using auto  sizing (specifying 0 for height and width).
 It represents